pfranchini/SuperNEMO-DeadCellsModule/README.md

 Paolo Franchini 2020 - p.franchini@imperial.ac.uk

-SuperNEMO module for removing hits for Dead Cells in the Tracker
+SuperNEMO module for removing hits in order to study dead cells in the Tracker.

+The module removes hits from the simulated data correspondent to a list of dead cells in the tracker.
+The list can be randomly generated or read from a test file.

+Input: simulated data with CD bank.
+Output: filtered simulated data with CD bank, to be used in a full reconstruction.

 ## Build:
 ```